This healthy sweet potato casserole is the perfect addition to any holiday table. Nobody will miss the marshmallows!

-I have to admit, I’ve never made a sweet potato casserole before, much less a clean eating sweet potato casserole.
-Maybe because I’ve never hosted Thanksgiving before.
+I have to admit, I’ve never made the traditional version of this dish before, much less a healthy version.
 But DA-ANG!!
-This clean eating sweet potato casserole recipe turned out yummy!
+This casserole turned out yummy!

 This is a combination of two recipes that I put together and then converted to a healthier, whole-food version.
 One recipe was from AllRecipes.com and the other was an annual favorite of my sister-in-law’s mother.
 Neither recipe was clean, but the combination just sounded so good!
 So I combined the two and then converted the whole thing.
 I have to say, I’m really impressed with the results!